romeobravo/bem-classes/README.md

 var classes = require('bem-classes')
 import classes from 'bem-classes'
 ```
-You can also grab the index.js
+You can also grab the bem-classes.js file from the repository.

 ## Standard class strings
 Pass the arguments to the imported function and call `.s` to return the class string.
 You can pass strings or key-value pairs as arguments.
 The key of a key-value pair only gets added as a class if the value is truthy.